 I wanted one of her milestones.

 When you play as much as I do, things break once in awhile, and so not long ago my beloved wooden paddle broke.
 Don't ask me how, I have no idea ;-) But I do know how much some of you enjoy specifically a wooden paddle; they feel different from a leather or rubber paddle.

 So time to find a new one to add to my collection.

-After searching and asking around, I found a local (Sydney) craftsman named Emmjay who makes the most amazing paddles.
-All of his pieces are made with love and care and it shows.
+After searching and asking around, I found a local (Sydney) artisan named Emmjay who makes the most amazing paddles.
+All of her pieces are made with love and care and it shows.
 There were so many to choose from, each individual and with it’s own story.
 However difficult I managed to make a choice.